 Meet our teams…

 350 Madison relies on two types of teams to accomplish our mission.
 Campaign teams work on core advocacy goals, while operations teams support the campaigns.
 See something you’d be good at or something you’d like to learn how to do?
-Fill out the Get Involved! form at the bottom of this page, and we’ll schedule a time to talk about how you can best contribute.
+Fill out this form to let us know your interests, and we’ll schedule a time to talk about how you can best contribute.

 The Tar Sands Team is fighting Enbridge tar sands pipelines in Wisconsin.
 Our aims are to block expansion of Line 61 and to halt plans for an adjacent Line 66.
 We support efforts led by those most impacted, including tribes, landowners, and affected community members.

 2016 was the hottest year on record; 2017 was the second-hottest.
-The Divestment Team focuses on convincing institutions that investments in fossil fuel are not only ethically and fiscally irresponsible, but are literally wrecking the planet we call home—all for profit.
+The Divest & Defund Team focuses on convincing institutions that investments in fossil fuel are not only ethically and fiscally irresponsible, but are literally wrecking the planet we call home—all for profit.
 Banks are our current focus since without their support, dirty pipeline projects can’t get funded.